jeetrupareliya25/Hello-git/README.md

 # Hello-git
-this is my fust git repository
+this is my fust git repository.
 Author- Jeet